jxburros/CardSpoke/README.md

 Deviations are forks/derivatives that must not use the "CardSpoke" name or branding.
 They must include mandatory metadata, clear credit to CardSpoke and JX Holdings, and avoid implying official endorsement.

 ## Storage Model
 CardSpoke is local-first (LocalStorage/IndexedDB).
+Preferences (rich text, grid view, typography, high-contrast, dev mode) live under `cardspoke_*` keys in LocalStorage.
+Datasets are namespaced to allow multiple vaults with their own metadata, and backups are exported as JSON/CSV/Markdown/TXT directly from the UI.
 Optional off-device storage may be wired through integrations chosen by the user; no automatic sync or hosted data.

 ## Contributing
 - Follow community and extension guidelines in [Extension Ecosystem Guidelines](./extensions/ECOSYSTEM_GUIDELINES.md).